 Whilst picking for need over quality is not really the way to go, it’s always nice if you can pick players who are both.
-The Sixers have obvious needs – anyone who can consistently score, some outside shooting, an athletic shot blocker and a big man plenty of bulk.
+The Sixers have obvious needs – anyone who can consistently score, some outside shooting, an athletic shot-blocker and a big man with plenty of bulk.
 Inevitably, then, they just someone who is none of those things; the artist formerly known as Mo Harkless (who now wants to be known as Maurice), who can learn how to be the next Thaddeus Young under the direct watch of Thaddeus himself.

 The panel unanimously agrees that this duplication doesn’t matter, as long as the player involved is the best available and/or has the highest upside.
 This is a frankly refreshing viewpoint that I guarantee Jon Barry doesn’t share.